YeahsTech-Innovatiions/yeahscrm-dev/README.md

 For further information about the platform, please visit the website of our firm. - **<https://gauzy.co>**.

-The Ever® Gauzy Platform is one of the numerous subsystems that comprise our Open Platform for On-Demand and Sharing Economies system, which also consists of many other subsystems.
+The Ever® Gauzy™ Platform is one of the numerous subsystems that comprise our Open Platform for On-Demand and Sharing Economies system, which also consists of many other subsystems.
 Simply perusing our website will provide you with further details regarding the services we provide. **<https://ever.co>**.

 Ever® Gauzy™ Platform main features: